nordic-doki/fw-nrfconnect-nrf/samples/bluetooth/rpc_host/README.rst

 Testing
 =======

-This sample must be build with the same Bluetooth configuration like the Application core sample.
+This sample must be build with the same Bluetooth configuration as the Application core sample.
 For more details see: :ref:`ble_rpc`.
 On the Application Core you can build the :ref:`zephyr: bluetooth-beacon-sample`.
 It works out of the box with this sample and does not require configuration change.